 IamGSD is engaged with two registries – CoRDS and Euromac, for people affected by McArdle disease and other rare neuromuscular glycogenoses where physical activity intolerance is the main symptom.
 (That is all muscle GSDs except GSD2 Pompe, which has its own registry).

 Coordination of Rare Diseases at Sanford

-IamGSD has worked with Sanford to create a registry specific to muscle GSD within the CoRDS umbrella.
-Based at Sanford Research, a nonprofit research institution in the US, CoRDS is a centralized international patient registry for all rare diseases.
+IamGSD has worked with Sanford Research to create a registry specific to muscle GSD within their CoRDS international patient registry for all rare diseases.

 Our IamGSD questionnaire is primarily aimed at patients in North America, but is open to patients worldwide.
 The registry is only available in English, although auto-translate should work if configured on your computer (see “Languages” button above).
 Patients may self-register on-line, or request a paper document.

 Euromac is a initiative of the European Union and was launched in 2013.
 It now has around 500 patients registered.
 Data is entered by medical professionals who have been appointed to the task.

 Although open to patients worldwide, in practice due to the professional entry approach, those that have been entered are almost exclusively patients attending European centres for muscle GSDs.
 The Euromac web site and publications are available in nine languages.